Guildford Four and Maguire Seven: Quashing of the Guildford Four verdict

 The Four were released on 19 October 1989, after having their convictions quashed.
-Paul Hill had also been convicted of the murder of a British soldier, Brian Shaw, based on his confession while in the custody of Surrey Police.
+Hill had also been convicted of the murder of a British soldier, Brian Shaw, based on his confession while in the custody of Surrey Police.
 This did not fall under the ambit of the Lane appeal, but he was released on bail pending his appeal against this conviction.
 In 1994, Her Majesty's Court of Appeal in Belfast quashed Hill's conviction for Shaw's murder.

 Quashing of the Maguire verdicts

-On 12 July 1990, the Home Secretary, David Waddington, published the Interim Report on the Maguire Case: The Inquiry into the circumstances surrounding the convictions arising out of the bomb attacks in Guildford and Woolwich in 1974, which criticised the trial judge, Mr Justice Donaldson and unearthed improprieties in the handling of scientific evidence, declared the convictions unsound and recommended referral back to the Court of Appeal.
+On 12 July 1990, the Home Secretary, David Waddington, published Interim Report on the Maguire Case: The Inquiry into the circumstances surrounding the convictions arising out of the bomb attacks in Guildford and Woolwich in 1974, which criticised the trial judge, Donaldson, unearthed improprieties in the handling of scientific evidence, declared the convictions unsound, and recommended referral back to the Court of Appeal.
 The report "strongly criticise[d] the decision by the prosecution at the Guildford Four's trial not to disclose to the defence a statement supporting Mr Conlon's alibi."
-The convictions of the Maguire Seven were quashed in 1991.
+The Maguire Seven's convictions were quashed in 1991.